SUSTAINABILITY

 Tasmania

-To date, the Tasmanian government has only banned lightweight plastic bags and is yet to outline its timetable for the phase-out of single-use plastics.
-However, the City of Hobart has introduced local bi-laws that ban selected takeaway packaging.
+To date, the Tasmanian government has only banned lightweight plastic bags but has recently outlined its commitment and timeline for phasing out other single-use plastics including degradable plastics, plastic straws, plastic utensils and stirrers, plastic bowls and plates, polystyrene packaging and products containing micro beads.
+The City of Hobart has introduced local bi-laws that ban selected takeaway packaging.
 Click here for more.

 Victoria

-From 1 February 2023, the Victorian government banned drinking straws, plates, drink-stirrers and sticks, cotton bud sticks, cutlery and expanded polystyrene food services items.
-T There is still ambiguity surrounding the phase-out of produce bags, plastic cups and lids, plastic-lined paper cups, heavy plastic bags, cotton buds and microbeads.
-Click here for more
+From 1 February 2023, the Victorian government banned drinking straws, plates, drink-stirrers and sticks, cotton bud sticks, cutlery and polystyrene food services items.
+An exemption on paper or cardboard plates lined with plastic ends on 01 November 2024.
+There is still ambiguity surrounding the phase-out of produce bags, plastic cups and lids, plastic-lined paper cups, heavy plastic bags, cotton buds and microbeads.

 Western Australia